silvesco94/cinderella_article/README.md

 ## Bringing It All Together
 ### The Statistical DNA of a Blue Blood

-When you combine feature importance with the seed-consistency definition, a clear picture emerges.
+When you combine feature importance with the seed-consistency definition, a clear picture emerges: Blue Bloods aren’t just “good teams with good seeds.”
+They’re programs whose **baseline** lives in a narrow, elite range — the kind of profile that tends to survive single-elimination variance.

 A true Blue Blood — the kind that behaves like a Final Four machine — is a team that: